esy/esy.github.io/docs/how-it-works.md

 #### Advanced Build Environment

-The following environment variables are related to the package that is currently being built, which might be _different_ than the package that owns the package.json where these variables occur.
+The following environment variables are related to the package that is currently being built, which might be _different_ from the package that owns the package.json where these variables occur.
 This is because when building a package, the build environment is computed by traversing its dependencies and aggregating exported environment variables transitively,